Meet the Team

 A forester with an extensive background and passion for ecological conservation, Chris is working with a local team to protect the BLI forest and conduct community outreach relating to ecological education and reforestation.
 Chris has a master's degree in taxonomy and is a published author who writes about ecotourism centers.

 Theresa is the Development Coordinator for BLI USA.
-She is a CPA (non-active) and holds a Certificate in Non-Profit Fundraising from the University of St. Thomas Minneapolis, MN.
-Theresa has spent 18 years on Non-Profit Boards, in both governance and functional roles from Treasurer to the chair of various committees to President.
-She has consulted with small businesses in finance and business development.
-Theresa has volunteered with Interfaith Organizations assisting at risk families, educational institutions and governmental entities.
+She is a CPA (non-active) and holds a Certificate in Non-Profit Fundraising from the University of St. Thomas.
+Theresa has spent 18 years on non-profit boards, in both governance and functional roles from Treasurer to Committee Chair to President.
+She has consulted with small businesses in finance and business development and volunteered with interfaith organizations assisting at-risk families, educational institutions, and governmental entities.

 Assistant to Board President